LASG warns residents against reinfection of wild polio virus - Champion Newspapers LTD

 She enumerated some of the challenges faced during the campaign which included, delays in funds for logistics, and vaccine supply disrupted timelines, while limited cold chain storage and logistics infrastructure posed operational constraints among others.

-However, the campaign’s achievements provided a robust framework for future integrated immunization efforts, according to the Permanent Secretary.
+However, the campaign’s achievements provided a robust framework for future integrated immunization efforts, accordng to the Permanent Secretary.

 The campaign’s success was further bolstered by the active collaboration and support of Local Government Chairmen and their Executives.”